 - Toss the warm barley, sprouts, cranberries, cheese and pecans in a bowl and drizzle with balsamic vinegar and maple syrup.
 Season with salt, divide into smaller bowls, and enjoy!

-- Inspired by Love and Lemons’ maple and balsamic roasted Brussels sprouts recipe and one of Mark Bittman’s recipes in The Food Matters Cookbook.
-The quick-roasted sprouts method is adapted from The Kitchn via Jacqui of So Good and Tasty (thanks Jacqui!).
+Recipe adapted from Love and Lemons’ maple and balsamic roasted Brussels sprouts recipe and one of Mark Bittman’s recipes in The Food Matters Cookbook.
+The quick-roasted sprouts method is adapted from The Kitchn.

 Last but certainly not least, I have an exciting announcement to make!
 Sarah of 20something cupcakes and I are starting a community cooking project called The Food Matters Project.
 Sarah brought The Food Matters Cookbook to my attention a few months ago because she loved the recipes, but mostly because it had given her a new viewpoint on food.
 I bought the cookbook, and after reading through the introduction, realized that Mark and I share the same cooking philosophy—that eating more plants and whole grains and less meat and processed food is better for our health and the environment.
 Then I poured through all 500 recipes, dog-earing many of them to try later.
 I adore the recipes because they’re healthy, simple and versatile, which are all essential recipe qualities in my mind.
 Truly, if I had to pick one cookbook to recommend above all others, it would be this one.

 Sarah and I are so enamored with Mark Bittman’s recipes in The Food Matters Cookbook that we want to build a community around it and cook through the book together.
 If you want to learn how to cook healthy food, try new ingredients, or challenge yourself creatively, this project is for you.
 We can’t wait to see how you interpret his recipes!